KawaiiKraken/klimV2/README.md

   ```
   clang++.exe -o .\klimV2.exe -D "_UNICODE" -D "UNICODE" -l .\WinDivert.lib -Wall .\klimV2.cpp
   ```
-note: you may also have to include and/or link the windows 10 sdk
+note: you may also have to include/link the windows sdk